FThompsonSG/tech242_AWS_linux/aws/README.md

 - Use cases: Create thumbnails for images uploaded to S3 or run a serverless cron job

 # CloudFormation
-- A declarative way of outlinng your AWS indrastructure for any resources (most of them are supported)
+- A declarative way of outlinng your AWS infrastructure for any resources (most of them are supported)
 - For example, within a CloudFormation template you say:
   - I want a security group
   - I was two EC2 instances using this security group